13rian/alpha-zero-connect4/README.md

 - The number of MCTS simulations can be increased to further improve the performance.
 However this is computationally very costly and will have a large impact on the time needed to train an agent.
 - Use the implementation on a more complex game.
 - Implement parallel training and self-play with multiple GPUs.
+- During the training process always all training examples in the experience buffer were used for the training.
+It is more common in reinforcement learning to sample a subset from the experience buffer for training.
+With a bit more training examples this approach could improve training.

 ### How to run